 If a trader knocks on your door, stating you need some work doing or offering to carry out work on your property, then our best advice is to just say no!

 If you are having problems with rogue property repairers or you have a neighbour or friend who is the target of these "traders" please contact our rogue trader hotline on 0121 303 9367.
-Alternatively you can use our Trading Standards Online Form.
 You can also request doorstop stickers from us using the contact details above and also a 'Think Twice' Booklet.

 Tackling Rogue Traders